From HIV/AIDS through Ebola to COVID-19: The Unlearnt Lessons from Epidemics in Africa: A Personal Perspective

 Abstract

-discuss some of these lessons that should be learned, failing which we, Africans, need to be studied as a strange species of human beings, completely devoid of rational self-interest, inhabiting the most endowed continent on planet Earth, without being aware of it.
+f these lessons that should be learned, failing which we, Africans, need to be studied as a strange species of human beings, completely devoid of rational selfinterest, inhabiting the most endowed continent on planet Earth, without being aware of it.